Skip to content

 • 6-8 garlic cloves

-• 2 tablespoons of tomato paste
+• 2 tablespoons tomato paste

-• 3 cups of roughly sliced assorted tomatoes
+• 3 cups roughly chopped fresh tomatoes

 • 4 cups of beef stock